junxit/us-congress-bills-112/bill.md

 - **(a)** *Damages* Section 284 of title 35, United States Code, is amended—
   - **(1)** by striking “Upon finding” and inserting the following: “(a) In general.—Upon finding”;
   - **(2)** by striking “fixed by the court” and all that follows through “When the damages” and inserting the following: “fixed by the court.
 When the damages”;
   - **(3)** by striking “shall assess them.” and all that follows through “The court may receive” and inserting the following: “shall assess them.
+In either event the court may increase the damages up to 3 times the amount found or assessed.
+Increased damages under this subsection shall not apply to provisional rights under section 154(d) of this title.
 The court may receive”; and
   - **(4)** by adding at the end the following:
     > - **(b)** *Procedure for determining damages*
     >   - **(1)** *In general* The court shall identify the methodologies and factors that are relevant to the determination of damages, and the court or jury shall consider only those methodologies and factors relevant to making such determination.